 Divers can explore Bligh Water on a liveaboard vessel, with the fabulous 36m long motorsailer Nai’a offering 7 and 10 day trips.
-Not having that much time we dived this area with two of the land base operators Volivoli Beach Resort and Wananavu Beach Resort based at Rakiraki, on a special trip organised by Tourism Fiji.
+Not having that much time we dived this area with one of the land based operators Volivoli Beach Resort based at Rakiraki, on a special trip organised by Tourism Fiji.

 Our first stop was Volivoli Beach Resort, which has recently been rebuilt after suffering extensive damage from Cyclone Winston in 2016.
 This wonderful resort has spacious bure villas spread around a hill with incredible ocean views, plus a great dive operation run by Ra Divers.